You want smart political talk without the meltdowns?

 He fought for this.

-I'm not against him coming back in the country if he comes back with a better attitude.
+I'm not against him coming back in the country if he comes back with a better attitude and he gets rid of the chip on his shoulder.

-And if he really wants peace, and Donald Trump can help facilitate that, I think that makes a better, safer world.
+And if he really wants peace and Donald Trump can help facilitate that, I think that makes a better, safer world.

 I think he does great work for the security of our NATO allies and partners in Europe.

-Something that they themselves can't pull off.
+It's something that they themselves can't pull off.

 Why would you be unhappy with that?